spectralcode/OCTproZ/BUILD.md

 ```
 nano /home/$USER/.bashrc
 ```
-Now insert the cuda relevant paths as statet in the cuda installation guide at the end of the file.
+Now insert the cuda relevant paths as stated in the cuda installation guide at the end of the file.

 To save the file press on your keyboard
 ```